preload

 >> Questions - Order Process - Payments

 Questions -Email correspondence strongly preferred.
 Email with questions on your particular needs as we have many other parts and services available.
 If we don't have it we can usually get it or make it.
-If you need to call, try 315 478 1229 mornings 9:00 AM - 12:00 noon eastern time.
-Leave a message if there is no answer as we may be in the shop and cannot get to the phone, or try cell # 315 440 6560 if necessary.
-There are often periods of 3 - 5 days, especially during the summer, when we are gone due to racing and other commitments.
-Calls and emails are replied to when we return.
+If you need to call, the best time and number is usually 315 478 1229 mornings 10:00 AM - 1:00 P.M. eastern US time.
+Leave a message if there is no answer as we may be in the shop and cannot get to the phone.
+If we do not answer or call back try cell # 315 440 6560 and leave a message.
+There are often periods of 3 - 5 days, especially during the summer, when we are away due to other commitments and the office is closed, though shipping and engine work is continuing at other locations.
+Although I try to return calls and emails even when out of town, some are replied to when we return.

-Orders - Where possible email your parts order along with your zipcode and we will reply with information on parts availability and a total price with shipping.
-Please include information indicating the car model & year with each email.
+Orders - The easiest way to order is to send an email listing your parts order along with your address and we will reply with information on parts availability and a total price with shipping.
+Please include information indicating the car model & year with each email, and indicate under "subject " the make of the vehicle and type of part you would like to order.
+This will keep it from being filtered out as spam.

-Payments - Payments are normally made by check, money order, COD, or through Paypal (www.paypal .com) Credit card payments are currently only accepted through Paypal.
-Payments made by Paypal should be made to the account under our email address: jparker3@twcny.rr.com
+Payments - Payments are normally made by check, credit card, or through Paypal (www.paypal .com) Payments made by Paypal should be made to the account under our email address: jparker3@twcny.rr.com, or we can send you a paypal invoice.
+We also accept bank wires for larger amounts.

 go to top